DylanNeese/CS362-Race-Prediction/README.md

 We open with a brief warm-up discussion asking students to predict what factors affect race performance.
 This activates prior knowledge and mirrors what data scientists do when selecting features — starting with domain understanding before touching any data.
 It also surfaces any misconceptions early.

 From there, we introduce the concept of supervised learning with a simple analogy: a coach who reviews an athlete's training log and, based on past patterns, estimates what they will run next weekend.
 The model does the same thing, but mathematically.
-We show students the dataset — four rows of training data with three input columns and one output column — and ask them to spot the pattern before the algorithm does.
+We show students the dataset — 15 rows of training data with three input columns and one output column — and ask them to spot the pattern before the algorithm does.
 Most students will correctly notice that more mileage and faster training pace correspond to faster race times.

 We then walk through the Python code step by step, explaining what each line does conceptually rather than syntactically.
 The `model.fit()` call is the moment the model "learns."
 The `model.predict()` call is the moment it applies what it learned to new data.
 We explain the linear equation the model builds internally — how it assigns a weight to each feature based on how predictive that feature is — without requiring students to understand the underlying linear algebra.

-The individual activity reinforces this by having students run the code themselves, record their predicted output, and answer analytical questions about the model's behavior.
-An extension challenge asks them to modify one input variable and explain how and why the prediction changes, which directly tests conceptual understanding.
+The individual activity reinforces this by having students review the weights the model learned and answer analytical questions about what each weight means.
+An extension challenge asks them to predict how changing one input variable would affect the outcome, which directly tests conceptual understanding.

 We close with a discussion of real-world applications and limitations: professional sports teams using ML for injury prevention, pace planning in marathon racing, and the ethical considerations of using algorithmic predictions to make decisions about athletes.